Table of Contents

 It has been argued that the classification of interests by the Pound is in the nature of a catalog, in which additions and changes must be made continuously that are neutral in relation to the value and priority relative to the neutral value.
 Pound’s theory of social engineering has been criticized for its use of the term engineering, which equates society to a factory like a mechanism.
 Law is a social process rather than the result of applied engineering.
 It is also not right to equate society with a factory because the former is changing and dynamic in nature while the latter is more or less stable.
 Again, Pound’s emphasis on engineering ignores the fact that law evolves and develops in society according to social needs and wants that for which law can develop in society according to social needs and for which either in law approval or rejection may occur.

-A general criticism against Pound’s theory is about his use of the word ‘engineering’ because it suggests a mechanistic application of the theory to social needs, the term “engineering” is used by Pound for the metaphor to indicate the problems that law has to face, the objectives to be met and the method one must adopt for this purpose.
+A general criticism against Pound’s theory is about his use of the word ‘engineering’ because it suggests a mechanistic application of the theory to social needs, the term “engineering” is used by Pound as a metaphor to indicate the problems that law has to face, the objectives to be met and the method one must adopt for this purpose.